Feyerabend/vm/ps/APPLE.md

 powerful rendering infrastructure that can cater to a wide range of application needs.

-### Metal API

-**Purpose**: Metal is a low-level graphics API designed for high-performance rendering and computation.
-It provides direct access to the GPU, allowing developers to achieve maximum efficiency and control over rendering tasks.

-#### Features:
-1. **Low-Level access**: Metal provides direct access to the GPU, enabling developers to write highly optimized code for rendering and computation tasks.
-2. **High performance**: Metal is designed for performance-critical applications, such as games, professional graphics software, and real-time rendering.
-3. **Compute shaders**: Besides graphics rendering, Metal supports general-purpose computing on the GPU, which can be used for tasks like image processing and machine learning.
-4. **Explicit control**: Developers have explicit control over resource management, rendering pipelines, and synchronization, allowing for fine-tuned performance optimizations.

-### PDF Rendering (Core Graphics/Quartz 2D)

-**Purpose**: Core Graphics (also known as Quartz 2D) is a 2D graphics rendering API designed for drawing and rendering vector graphics, including PDF content.
-It is well-suited for applications involving document rendering, vector graphics, and text rendering.

-#### Features:
-1. **High-Level drawing**: Core Graphics provides high-level functions for drawing shapes, text, and images.
-2. **PDF support**: Built-in support for rendering PDF documents, including page navigation and content extraction.
-3. **Vector graphics**: Ideal for drawing resolution-independent vector graphics.
-4. **Integration with UIKit/AppKit**: Seamless integration with higher-level frameworks for UI rendering.

-### Differences in API Usage

-- **Level of abstraction**: Metal provides a lower-level API with more explicit control over rendering operations and resource management, while Core Graphics offers a higher-level, more abstracted API focused on ease of use for 2D graphics and PDF rendering.
-- **Performance and use cases**: Metal is designed for high-performance, real-time applications requiring direct GPU access.
-In contrast, Core Graphics is tailored for applications involving vector graphics and document rendering, where ease of use and integration with the system’s UI framework are more important.
-- **Resource management**: Metal requires explicit management of GPU resources, synchronization, and command encoding, whereas Core Graphics handles many of these aspects automatically, providing a simpler but less flexible drawing model.

-### Conclusion
 Metal and Core Graphics serve different purposes within Apple's graphics architecture.
 Metal is aimed at performance-intensive tasks requiring fine control over the GPU, while Core Graphics focuses on high-level 2D graphics